stochasticai/xTuring/README.md

 ___

-`xTuring` provides fast, efficient and simple fine-tuning of open-source LLMs, such as Mistral, LLaMA, GPT-J, and more.
+`xTuring` provides fast, efficient and simple fine-tuning of open-source LLMs, such as OpenAI's GPT-OSS, Mistral, LLaMA, GPT-J, and more.
 By providing an easy-to-use interface for fine-tuning LLMs to your own data and application, xTuring makes it simple to build, modify, and control LLMs.
 The entire process can be done inside your computer or in your private cloud, ensuring data privacy and security.